 Elizabeth Arden Eight Hour Intensive Lip Repair Balm

 The drugstore, or here in Ireland, pharmacy brands make some really amazing mascaras that won’t break the bank.
 Now, I rarely hold loyalty to any beauty item, when I finish something.

 My lips were softer, smoother, plumper and more hydrated.
 I have severely dry lips so I was amazed that this made such a difference and in such a short time too.
 As I said I’ve been using it for about two weeks now and my lips are just getting better as time goes on.

 I love the Eight Hour hand cream too and it’s one I use every winter, it’s incredible for dry hands, it works miracles for them so it’s perhaps unsurprising that I’m a lover of this lip balm too.

 This is expensive, it’s £20, but it is so worth picking up, especially if like me you suffer from severely dry lips which are helped by very few products.

 Organic Surge Perfecting Face Polish

-Organic Surge is a brand I regularly see gracing the shelves of my local TK Maxx so a few weeks back I decided to pick up two products to try out.
+This brand I regularly see gracing the shelves of my local TK Maxx so I picked up two products to try out.
 I got their Perfecting Face Polish and their Cleansing Lotion (which I’ll talk about next).